4dn-dcic/4dn-cloud-infra/README.md

 ## Application Configuration

 To configure the CGAP infrastructure (post-orchestration), you need to modify a JSON secret in AWS SecretsManager, identified by the stack prefix.
-The below values at a minimum must be present.
+At minimum, the values below must be present.
 These values will all have a placeholders in the generated application configuration secret.
 The comments below seek to guide the user on where to find each value.

     # Required props for deployment
     deploying_iam_user = "the power IAM user who is orchestrating the infrastructure"